eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ## Functional binning
-This pipeline is based on the to HirBin (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3686-6) pipeline but I've replaced most of the code as it is not capable of dealing with soil metagenomics in a reasonable time.
+This pipeline is based on the HirBin (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3686-6) pipeline
+I've replaced most of the code as it is not capable of dealing with soil metagenomics in a reasonable time.
 Some of the processes will use a lot of memory

-HirBin uses traditional bins to functional domains (Pfam/Tigrfam etc.), then adds an additional step to cluster the bins into a set of sub-bins.
+HirBin uses functional domains (Pfam/Tigrfam etc.) as bins, then adds an additional step to cluster the bins into a set of sub-bins.

 ### Annotate
 annotate uses functionalAnnotaion.py (HirBin), but splits input file into 20,000 droid chunks for running on cluster (25 concurrent jobs)